Have worn out window screens? Learn how to DIY replacement window screens with frames yourself with price efficient screen and a simple kit!

 I was fortunate enough to not have to need these supplies the entire time I owned the trailer so I never had the chance to play with them.
-When the trailer was sold, I salvaged the supplies I desired to keep, scattering them around the house, including this kit.
+But I kept the tools just in case.

-Years later, I stared at a house window screen that was damaged and thought… “I have the goods to actually fix this!”
-But you think I could find the tools?
-Nope!
+Years later, I stared at two house window screens that were damaged and thought… “I think I have a kit to actually fix this!”

 Supplies you’ll need:

-Window screen material (there are various types on the market)
+Window screen replacement material (there are various types on the market)

 Window screen frame (IF yours needs replacing)